Budapest Tours & Trips

 Complete your Eastern European adventure in Budapest after exploring Romania's medieval treasures.
 Journey from Timisoara through Arad's neo-gothic Red Church and City Hall Palace.
 Arrive in Budapest to discover its thermal baths and stunning Parliament building along the Danube.

-- NZ$2,273
+- NZ$2,352

-Finlay, traveled in December
+JOY, traveled in February

 Budapest to Berlin: Graffiti Walls & Market Halls

-Phoebe, traveled in May
+Katelyn, traveled in September

 Thermal baths and ruin bars showcase Budapest's diversity.
 Walking tours include Parliament building and Chain Bridge, plus dinner at the social enterprise Nem Adom Fel Café.
 Central hostels provide rest before the overnight train to Kraków.